wovo/hwcpp/docs/hwcpp-reference.md

 HwCpp (HardWare library for C++) is a library for efficient and re-usable programming of (small) micro-controllers.
 It uses modern C++ features (C++17, concepts TS) to enable efficient code re-use.
-It relies heavily on unicorns.
+It relies heavily on unicorns (templates).

 It contains abstractions and implementations of for instance GPIO pins, timing (including a cooperative multitasking scheduler),